abdeljalil-senhaji/Quiz_Cell_Images/README.md

 ## Microscopy Image

-If you pick Quiz 1 you will see 3 images and you will have to tell with which kind of microscopy the images were obtained.
+If you choose Quiz microscopy Image, you will see 3 images and you will have to say with what type of microscopy the images were observed.

-Before getting in the quiz  choose a level you will be redirected to the Quiz:

 here's an example: